-Phone Systems For Small Businesses Guide UK 2018
+Simple Guide To Phone Systems For Small Business UK

 Every business wants to choose the best small business phone system for their needs.
 Being able to communicate with the outside world is all too often a commodity we take for granted.
 Every day, we open the office, the hum of the server stack whirrs away in the background and then we fire up our computers, ready for a day’s trade ahead.
 Nestled away somewhere on our desk is our business phone system.
 Always on, always ready.
-But, is your phone system the right phone system for your business?
-Have you even looked at the options available?
-Are you cost driven or functionality driven?
+But, is your small business phone system the right one for your business?
+Have you looked at the business phone system options available?
+Are you cost-driven or functionality driven?
 What could an integrated phone system do for your business?
 Whether you want to replace your existing phone system or are looking for a new business phone system we can help.

-Most small businesses throughout the UK use a very basic phone and broadband package provided by which ever supplier they choose.
+Most small businesses in the UK use the very basic phone system and broadband packages provided by their supplier.
 On the face of it, this isn’t actually a terrible thing.
-If you’re one of those small businesses, you will likely be getting adequate coverage and a cheap monthly cost to boot.
+If you’re one of those small businesses, you will likely be getting decent coverage and a cheap monthly cost to boot.
 So why would you even consider changing?

 Why Choose a Business Phone System for your small business?

-Well here are 4 things you should consider when choosing a small business phone system;
+Well here are a few things you should consider when choosing a small business phone system;

 Yep, you might think your current provider is cheap, but you will be surprised.
-Certainly, if you’re with a large telecoms provider there will be savings to be made potentially just by switching to smaller providers.
+Certainly, if you’re with a large telecom provider there will be savings to be made just by switching to smaller providers.

-Wholesale – The rates that large telecom providers charge smaller providers for usage of their network.
+Wholesale – The rates that large telecom providers charge smaller providers for the usage of their network.

-Retail – The inflated cost providers pass onto customers, sometimes the profit margins are enormous which is why switching any provider can often save you a bit of money.
+Retail – The inflated cost providers pass onto customers, sometimes the profit margins are enormous.
+This is why switching to another provider can often save you a bit of money.

-Now the trick is looking around to see if there are providers that are selling just above their wholesale rates in a bid to attract custom.
+Now the trick is looking around to see if there are business phone system providers that are selling just above their wholesale rates in a bid to attract customers.
 You won’t have to look far, there are quite a few around.

-When you have had a true comparison of what is available cost wise, you can then make an informed decision about whether changing telecom provider is in your best interest.
-It is worth addressing steps the steps below before making the choice though.
+When you have had a true comparison of what is available cost-wise, you can then make an informed decision about whether changing the telecom provider is in your best interest.
+It is worth addressing the steps below before making the choice though.

 Do you have the functionality you need?
-We are in the age of information, gathering information about our business phone calls should be simple.
-The truth is though that many businesses don’t even monitor sales staff on calls and even worse many businesses don’t have the in-built functionality to do that even if they wanted to.
+We are in the age of information, and gathering information about our business phone calls should be simple.
+The truth is though that many businesses don’t even monitor sales staff on calls.
+Even worse many businesses don’t have the in-built functionality to do that even if they wanted to.

 Let’s set up a scenario.
-A phone system that is able to monitor calls could tell you the difference between your top salesperson and your weakest.
+A phone system that is able to monitor calls enables you to be able to tell the difference between your top salesperson and your weakest.
 It could also give you the insight to fix the problem; it could be something as routine as closing properly.
-Think about the gap in revenue your top salesperson makes to your weakest; now think about how much of a difference it would make to your company if you were able to close that gap.
+Think about the gap in revenue between your top salesperson makes to your weakest.
+Now think about how much of a difference it would make to your company if you were able to close that gap.

-Okay, we have worked out call monitoring is important, but, that is a lot of raw data and information that is going nowhere unless you have the time to sit and manually input it into a spreadsheet.
+Okay, we have worked out that call monitoring is important.
+It provides a lot of raw data and information that is going nowhere unless you have the time to sit and manually input it into a spreadsheet.

 What you need is a business telephone system that not only tracks calls in real time but also logs and records them for you.
-Many telephone systems will even integrate with your CRM.
-Most of the big telecoms providers won’t have that functionality as they expect clients to work around their offering.
-Small and medium telecoms providers often go that extra mile to build a telephone system that works around your business.
-Sometimes, even paying a little extra is worth having the quality of service.
+Many telephone systems will even integrate with your CRM ie salesforce.
+Most of the big telecom providers won’t have that functionality as they expect clients to work around their offering.
+Good phone system providers often go the extra mile to build a business telephone system offering that works for your business.
+Sometimes, even paying a little extra is worth having for the quality of service.

-It could do wonders for your brand and reputation and here’s a fun fact, the majority of customers prefer to watch “how to videos” or listen to “how to recordings” than speak to a staff member.
+It could do wonders for your brand and reputation.
+Here’s a fun fact, the majority of customers prefer to watch “how-to videos” or listen to “how-to recordings.” rather than speak to a staff member.
 So, it is building a trusted and well-regarded image of your company and brand in the process.

-There are 4 main types of business phone system.
+There are 4 main types of business phone systems.
 Below is a simple rundown of each one.
 This will help you avoid confusion when dealing with a telecoms company and make an informed choice about which type you need.
-We also have a couple of articles going into a bit more depth on PBX and VOIP so be sure to check those two out if you think they may suit your business best.
+We also have a couple of articles going into a bit more depth on PBX and VOIP.
+Be sure to check those two out if you think they may suit your business best.

 Key KSU Less

-Standard, basic and cost effective (no added cost for installation of a central box) phone system that is ideal for small companies.
+Standard, basic, and cost-effective (no added cost for installation of a central box) phone system that is ideal for small companies.
 Typically, this would benefit companies with up to 5 employees who are just looking for a phone that works.
-Advantage of a KSU Less phone system is its portable and flexible.
+The advantage of a KSU Less phone system is it’s portable and flexible.
 Maintenance is often down to the customer rather than the telecoms company.
-They tend not to be interested in spending money to maintain their entry level business phone systems.
+They tend not to be interested in spending money to maintain their entry-level business phone systems.

-Chances are, if you haven’t had a VOIP or PBX phone system installed then this will be the phone system you have.
+Chances are if you haven’t had a VOIP or PBX phone system installed then this will be the phone system you have.
 KSU stands for Key System Unit.
 These systems rely on a central box (unit) to regulate connectivity across multiple lines.
 KSU is useful for companies ranging from 5 to 100 employees.
-Some call centres even use KSU so it is a robust system.
+Some call centers even use KSU so it is a robust system.
 KSU phone systems are easy to use and are comparable to the home telephone system.
-Maintenance is often done by customers in collaboration with a telecoms company.
+Maintenance is often done by customers in collaboration with a telecom company.

 If you have a large company of over 75 employees, then a PBX system is likely to suit our needs.
 PBX stands for Private Branch Exchange.
-With all the functionality of KSU but more flexibility the PBX system allows companies to have greater control over their phone systems including a full range of customisable features that a KSU system likely lacks.
-PBX systems are highly scalable and the flexibility allows business to configure the system to meet changing business need.
-Maintenance is almost always done by the telecoms company as it is considered both a premium system and has intricacies that may prove too complex for the average client.
+With all the functionality of KSU but more flexibility.
+PBX systems allow companies to have greater control over their phone systems.
+They include a full range of customizable features that a KSU system likely lacks.
+PBX systems are highly scalable and flexible.
+They allow businesses to configure the system to meet changing business needs.
+Maintenance is almost always done by the telecom company.
+As it is considered a premium system it has intricacies that may prove too complex for the average client.

 You have probably heard of VOIP.
-It is an increasingly popular and extremely robust system that integrates with company CRMs.
+It is an increasingly popular and robust system that integrates with the company’s CRM system.
 VOIP stands for Voice over Internet Protocol.
-A VOIP system does away with traditional phone system workings and instead uses the internet to send and receive calls.
-This means that a VOIP system can serve your remote employees as well as those in branch.
-It has a lot of the functionality of a PBX system and has the flexibility of being able to use your company phone line (same phone number) anywhere in the world that has an internet connection.
+A VOIP phone system does away with traditional phone system workings and instead uses the internet to send and receive calls.
+This means that a VOIP system can serve your remote employees as well as those in the office.
+It has a lot of the functionality of a PBX system.
+Plus it has the flexibility of being able to use your company phone line (same phone number) anywhere in the world that has an internet connection.

-There you have it.
-8 things in total to think about.
-I hope you have found the article relatively jargon free and that it has helped you better understand not only what phone systems are available but more importantly how beneficial it can be to have the correct phone system for your business.
+I hope you have found the above relatively jargon-free so far and has hopefully it has helped you have a better understanding not only of what phone systems are available but more importantly how beneficial it can be to have the correct phone system for your business.
 Upfront costs aside, having a smarter phone system can increase sales and reduce wasted staff hours along the way.
 Now let’s look at some of the top phone system providers for small businesses.